Tenable.io Vulnerability Management

 3. Click Finish.

-1. On the Web Server and Services Server machines, open the Manage Computer Certificates program.
+1. On the Web Server and Services Server machines, open the Manage User Certificates program.

-1. Double click the Archer Technologies LLC certificate.
+1. Double-click the Archer Technologies Security LLC certificate.

-1. Ensure that the Certificate Status windows display the following message: “This certificate is OK”.
+3. Ensure that the Certificate Status window displays the following message: “This certificate is OK.”

-Note: If the Certificate Status windows display something different, follow the on-screen instructions.
+Note: If the Certificate Status window displays a different message, follow the onscreen instructions.

 1. In the Certificate window, click the Details tab.

-1. Scroll to, and select, the Thumbprint field.
+2. Scroll to and select the Thumbprint field.

-1. The certificate's digital thumbprint appears in the window.
-Copy thumbprint.
+The certificate's digital thumbprint appears in the window.

-Note: For information on adding digital thumbprints, see Step 4a of “Configure the JavaScript Transporter Settings” section of the document, regarding where thumbprint is relevant.
+Note: For information on adding digital thumbprints, see Step 7a of "Configuring the JavaScript Transporter Settings" above.

 There are five data feeds for Tenable.io integration.
-The data feeds for Vulnerabilities and Assets has been divided into two sets-
+The data feeds for Vulnerabilities and Assets have been divided into two sets-

-The data feeds ingests Tenable.io data based on the date settings in the Custom parameter that is set to <LastRunTime>.
+The data feeds ingest Tenable.io data based on the date settings in the Custom parameter that is set to <LastRunTime>.

 The following parameters can be used to increase/decrease the data volume per API request.